 Here to Stay

 1997 was the year it all came together.
-The inaugural edition of Bowman Chrome combined all the popular attributes into one product.
+The inaugural edition of Bowman Chrome in 1997 combined all the popular attributes into one product.
 A deep rookie checklist, chromium base and Refractor parallels merged with ravenous baseball collectors and helped entrench Refractors as a hobby mainstay.

 Other Topps brands have used Refractors with regularity, but Bowman Chrome has become arguably the top Refractor option for collectors based on its deep rookie and prospect checklists and strong brand recognition.